Updated February 2019

-In the budget category is the VTech Safe and Sound and the Sony Baby Call.
-I’ve used both of these and they’re okay, but I wouldn’t recommend them as your primary monitor (we use them for travel).
+I’ve used both of these and they’re okay, but I wouldn’t recommend either as your primary monitor (we use them for travel).
 After some time, both of them stopped transmitting properly and would begin beeping “out of range” for no reason.
 (Of these, the Vtech gets better ratings from parents and has a range of 1000 feet—more than a football field.)

 For the record, THERE IS NOTHING MORE ENRAGING THAN BEING WOKEN UP FOR NO REASON BY ERRANT BEEPING.
 Makes me stabby.

 Another highly-rated audio monitor with a few more bells and whistles is the Angelcare Baby Sound Monitor.
 This unit has VERY good range, a built-in night light, and a thermometer.
-Heck, we took this monitor with us on a beach trip and I had the “parent” unit… at LEAST 100 (perhaps 200) yards from the base and it worked like a charm.
-For ~$50, it’s a great sound monitor.
+Heck, we took this monitor with us on a beach trip and I had the “parent” unit… AT LEAST 100 (perhaps 200) yards from the base and it worked like a charm.
+Especially for the price, it’s a great sound monitor.
 My only complaint is that the light on the parent monitor is quite bright, so I turn it to face the wall so I don’t feel like there’s a flashlight in my face (it’s STILL bright, but whatever).

 The one and only.
-This has been the top audio monitor for as long as I’ve been doing Lucie’s List (6 years!).
+This has been the top audio monitor for as long as I’ve been doing Lucie’s List (since 2010!).